TheFixerDevelopment/AnyVersion/README.md

 You can get the compiled .phar file on poggit by clicking [here](https://poggit.pmmp.io/ci/zyware/AnyVersion/AnyVersion).

 ## Supported API Versions
-AnyVersion can ONLY be used on PocketMine servers with API 3.0.0-ALPHA11 onward.
+AnyVersion can ONLY be used on PocketMine servers with API 3.0.0-ALPHA11.